Specialist Medico-Legal Audiology

 CPR Part 35 Expert

-This practice was established after the Abbott judgment.
-Its methodology was designed around the court's findings from the outset.
-Every structural element — individual percentile assessment, military audiogram series analysis, de minimis quantification, Woodrup v Nicol hearing aid analysis — reflects what the court required.
+The practice was established in 2026 with a clinical methodology informed by the Abbott judgment from the outset — individual percentile assessment, military audiogram series analysis, de minimis quantification, and Woodrup v Nicol hearing aid analysis.
+Each instruction is approached on its own facts.

 How to Instruct